apexbridge-tech/bugspotter/apps/admin/README.md

 1. User logs in with email/password
 2. Receives `access_token` (1h) and `refresh_token` (7d)
-3. Tokens stored in `localStorage`
+3. **Access token stored in memory** (React state) - XSS protection
+4. **Refresh token stored in sessionStorage** (temporary, until backend implements httpOnly cookies)
+5. API client uses accessor functions to get tokens from auth context
-4. API client automatically refreshes expired tokens
+6. Automatically refreshes expired tokens via interceptor
-5. On refresh failure, redirects to login
+7. On refresh failure, clears all tokens and redirects to login

+**Security Note**: For maximum security, backend should set refresh token in httpOnly cookie instead of sending in response body.
+This is documented in `apps/admin/SECURITY.md`.

 ### API Endpoints Used